On the knot Floer filtration of the concordance group: Introduction

 \end{Theorem}

 Filtrations have been shown to be an effective tool for studying the concordance group.
 For example, Cochran, Orr, and Teichner \cite{COT} define the $n$-solvable filtration

 a filtration indexed by negative half integers.
 (Note that we adopt the convention that an indexing set for a filtration $\cF$ is an ordered set $S$ with the property that for $a, b \in S$, $a < b$ implies that $\cF_a \subset \cF_b$.)
-It was shown by Cochran, Harvey, and Leidy \cite{CHLHOBlanchfield} that the quotient $\cF_{-n}/\cF_{-n.5}$ is of infinite rank for each non-negative integer $n$.
+It was shown by Cochran, Harvey, and Leidy \cite{CHL} that the quotient $\cF_{-n}/\cF_{-n.5}$ is of infinite rank for each non-negative integer $n$.
 Recent work of Cochran, Harvey, and Horn \cite{CHH} defines the bipolar filtration, again indexed by the negative natural numbers, and they also show that each successive quotient is of infinite rank.

-Our approach to filtering the concordance group is in a certain sense dual to these earlier approaches.
-While the filtrations of \cite{COT} and \cite{CHH} probe the structure of the concordance group with a simple indexing set and large successive quotients, our approach employs a much more robust indexing set and smaller successive quotients.
+Our approach to filtering the concordance group utilizes a finer indexing set than the filtrations of \cite{COT} and \cite{CHH}.

-The proof of our result requires the computation of a large family of knot Floer complexes, modulo ``$\varepsilon$-equivalence''.
+The proof of our result requires the computation of a large family of knot Floer complexes, modulo ``$\varepsilon$-equivalence".
 While computing the knot Floer complex in general is difficult, we use two properties of knot Floer homology that give us a large class of knots for which the computation simplifies drastically.

-Recall that an \emph{$L$-space} is a rational homology $S^3$ for which $\text{rk } \widehat{HF}(Y) = |H_1(Y; \Z)|$, so named because this class of $3$-manifold includes lens spaces.
+Recall that an \emph{$L$-space} is a rational homology $S^3$ for which $\text{rk }\widehat{HF}(Y) = |H_1(Y; \Z)|$, so named because this class of $3$-manifold includes lens spaces.
 The first property that we use pertains to a family of knots called \emph{$L$-space knots}, that is, knots which admit a positive $L$-space surgery.
 It is well-known that positive torus knots admit positive lens space surgeries and thus are $L$-space knots.
 Ozsv\'ath and Szab\'o \cite[Theorem 1.2]{OSlens} show that the knot Floer complex of an $L$-space knot $K$ is completely determined by the Alexander polynomial of $K$.
-Moreover, Hedden \cite{HeddencablingII} proves that sufficiently large cables of $L$-space knots are again $L$-space knots.
+Moreover, Hedden \cite{Heddencable} proves that sufficiently large cables of $L$-space knots are again $L$-space knots.
 Thus, to understand the knot Floer complexes of torus knots and appropriate cables, it is sufficient to know the knot's Alexander polynomial.
 It is well-known that the Alexander polynomial of $T_{p,q}$, the $(p, q)$-torus knot, is

 and that the Alexander polynomial of $K_{p,q}$, the $(p, q)$-cable of $K$, is

 where $p$ denotes the longitudinal winding and $q$ the meridional winding.